 \section{Disjuncts with multiple constraints}

 This section studies the general case of Disjunction \eqref{eq:main_disjunction} with multiple constraints per disjunct.
-Recall Assumption~3: there are far fewer constraints than variables in each disjunct.
-Without this structure, the $P$-split formulations are inadvisable: the number of new auxiliary variables may even exceed the number of variables introduced by the extended convex hull formulation.

-By treating each constraint of the disjuncts individually, we can split each constraint by introducing individual $\alpha$-variables for each constraint in each disjunct.
+By Assumption~4, there are far fewer constraints than variables in each disjunct.
+Without this structure, the $P$-split formulations are inadvisable: the number of new auxiliary variables may exceed the number of variables in a convex hull formulation.
+By treating each constraint of each disjunct individually, we can split each constraint by introducing a unique set of $\alpha$-variables.
 We thus need a triple index $\alpha_s^{l,k}$, where $k$ indexes the different constraints of the disjuncts.
-By the same procedure used for the single constraint case, we obtain
+By the same procedure used for the single constraint case, we obtain \allowdisplaybreaks{